 About Yue Minjun

 Yue Minjun was born in Daqing in Heilongjiang, China in 1962.
-For most of his life, Yue moved from place to place, because his family had to move from oilfield to oilfield to find work.
-Before starting to work as an electrician, he graduated from Hebei Normal University in 1989, where he studied oil painting.
+Yue moved from place to place for most of his life because his family had to move from oilfield to oilfield to find work.
+Before working as an electrician, he graduated from Hebei Normal University in 1989, where he studied oil painting.

 What inspired him to create his laughing self-portraits?

 1989 was the same year in which China was left shocked by the infamous student-led demonstrations and the suppression of such on Tiananmen Square.
 These movements played a large part in the inspiration and mood of Yue’s work.
-In order to fight the dark mood of the hour, the dark reality of the time, he created vibrant self-images embodying an almost mania; The laughing image.
+To fight the dark mood of the hour, the dark reality of the time, he created vibrant self-images embodying an almost mania; The laughing image.

 The different meanings of laughter

 Laughter never necessarily means happiness.
 Laughter can be nervous.
 It can be spiteful.
 It can be healing.
 A smile or a laugh can be genuine but can also be a mask.
 They can mask feelings of loss, feelings of helplessness and feelings of confusion.
 Although the smile on Yue’s sculptures and paintings has often been interpreted as a joke or bliss, the meaning behind the smile often is so much deeper.